jsBlackBelt/jsBlackBelt/README.md

-Code snippets to support the jsBlackBelt blog
+Code snippets to support the <a href="http://ajsBlackBelt.wordpress.com">jsBlackBelt</a> blog

-Free to use and abuse :)
+Free to use and abuse :)<br>
-If you modify jsBlackBelt code, please let me know or submit a pull request for the benefit of others
+If you modify jsBlackBelt code, please let me know or submit a pull request for the benefit of others<br>